aws-samples/serverless-patterns/cloudwatch-logs-to-splunk-using-lambda-kinesis/README.md

 * [Git Installed](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 * [AWS CDK Toolkit Installed]  https://docs.aws.amazon.com/cdk/v2/guide/cli.html
 * You have bootstrapped your account with CDK - https://docs.aws.amazon.com/cdk/v2/guide/bootstrapping.html
 * Since this pattern will require logs to be ingested in Splunk cloud/enterprise platform.
-You need to have valid license for the same.
+You need to have a valid license for the same.
 For POC purpose you can opt for 14 days trial provided by Splunk with limited functionality.
-Once you hav valid splunk platform access follow the steps given in below article to create HTTP event collector (HEC) URL and associated token for authentication.
+Once you have a valid Splunk platform access, follow the steps given in the below article to create an HTTP event collector (HEC) URL and associated token for authentication.
 Note: Do not opt for indexer acknowledgement while creating HEC.
 Set up and use HTTP Event Collector in Splunk Web https://docs.splunk.com/Documentation/Splunk/9.0.4/Data/UsetheHTTPEventCollector

 ## Deployment Instructions